pantheon-systems/documentation/source/docs/articles/sites/code/update-core-for-sites-running-outdated-versions-custom-distributions.md

 1. Access the site's Dashboard and change the [connection mode](/docs/articles/getting-started/#interact-with-your-code) to Git.
 2. Copy the clone command.
  ![Git clone](/source/docs/assets/images/git_string.png)
-3. In a local terminal, type `git clone ` and paste the command.
+3. In a local terminal, paste the command.
 Git will unpackage the code in a directory created using your site name.
 4. Use `cd your-site-name` to navigate to the new folder.